Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 ### An opportunity to enjoy creation

-During the process of creating and testing the app I have had the opportunity to spend more time enjoying creation, namely the sky, whether it's wispy clouds or a pink and blue sunset ("Yahweh's paintbrush").
+During the process of creating and testing the app I have had the opportunity to spend more time enjoying creation, namely the sky, whether it's wispy clouds or a pink and blue sunset (Yahweh, our Heavenly Father's paintbrush).
 I've really enjoyed it and maybe through creating this app, maybe I can compel and give more people an "excuse" to get out and enjoy it too.

 {{< youtube fBrOPxkeTnw >}}
 {{< youtube 36O4d31UyyE >}}